monyarm/NovelVM/README.md

 it, an alternative solution had to be found.

 In Broken Sword II, it was possible to play back the voice-over without playing the video itself.
-This remained a fallback until ScummVM 1.0.0, but was never the only solution for any stable release.
+This remained a fallback until NovelVM 1.0.0, but was never the only solution for any stable release.

-In ScummVM 0.6.0 we used MPEG, which provided a reasonable trade-off between size and quality.
-In ScummVM 0.10.0 this was superseded by DXA (originally added for AdventureSoft's "The Feeble Files").
+In NovelVM 0.6.0 we used MPEG, which provided a reasonable trade-off between size and quality.
+In NovelVM 0.10.0 this was superseded by DXA (originally added for AdventureSoft's "The Feeble Files").
 This gave us a way of providing the cutscenes in the exact same quality as the originals, at the cost of being larger.

 Finally, in early 2006, the Smacker format was reverse engineered for the FFmpeg project.
-Thanks to their hard work, ScummVM 1.0.0 now supports the original cutscenes.
+Thanks to their hard work, NovelVM 1.0.0 now supports the original cutscenes.
 At the same time, MPEG support was dropped.
 From a technical standpoint, this was a good thing since decoding MPEG movies added a lot of complexity, and they didn't look as